 More information to help you answer the questions

 - Do you need help to locate and read street signs or shop names?

-- Can you read the accompanying information leaflet that comes with your medication, or would you need someone else to read this to you?
+- Can you read menus in public cafes or restaurants, or do you need someone to read them for you?

 You should put your answers to these questions in the section on the form called "Extra information".